gturkoglu/easy-dao-onboarding/README.md

 This app is very simple since it aims to keep DAO onboarding process easy.

-Only an valid e-mail address is required to login application and after that users can send DAO membership token to their Ethereum addresses.
-Also users can view the organization details for the DAO which they are receiving membership token for.
+~~Only an valid e-mail address is required to login application and after that users can send DAO membership token to their Ethereum addresses.
+Also users can view the organization details for the DAO which they are receiving membership token for.~~ (this is valid for v1.0.0)

+Users need to create an account to use Easy DAO Onboarding.
+User credentials are stored at linkdrop.

 * Requesting DAO membership token
 	* Uses `axios` to send `GET` request for asking an membership token.